HiaslTiasl/it/README.md

 it.mapReduce({ x: 1, y: 2 }, times2IfOdd, add);  // returns 2
 ```

 Those who don't like the static API can create a wrapper using `it()` that provides chainable methods for constructing pipes.
 Note that these methods do not create a new Wrapper instance, but mutate the current wrapper and return it instead.
-For getting the piped function, us `.get()`.
+For getting the piped function, use `.get()`.

 ```javascript
 it.map([1,2,3], it().filter(odd).pipe(times2).get());  // returns [2, 6]